Advising Right Now: Helping Advisees Adjust to MIT

 The first step to eating healthily is being informed.
 Some students have never prepare meals for themselves prior to coming to MIT.
 Tips on eating nutritiously might seem basic ito you, but be unfamiliar to some freshmen.
 Without prying, you might tactfully talk about the impact of poor eating habits on academic performance and moods.
 Start the conversation by relaying your own experience or that of a friend's.

 The excitement of college life may turn into apprehension and a longing for familiar places and people at home for freshmen.
-Homesickness is a common occurrence for many students, especially during holiday breaks, when the campus can be barren.
+Homesickness is a common occurrence for many students, especially first-year students.
 Here are three tips to help homesick advisees:

 - Avoid isolation by talking to someone about their feelings.

-- Stay in contact with their family and friends from by Skype and phone.
+- Stay in contact with their family and friends at home.

 - Make time for recreation, sleep, good nutrition and regular exercise.

-International students may experience the most difficulty, especially for those who cannot go home during the holiday breaks and IAP.
-Encourage these students to connect with others from their country by joining student organizations, finding out what activities are going on across campus for them, and staying in contact with the International Students Office.
+International students may experience the most difficulty since they may not be able to go home, even during the November and December holidays.
+If any of your advisees are international, you can encourage them to connect with other students from their country by joining student organizations on campus and staying in contact with the International Students Office.

 Finally, direct them to resources that can help them get through tough times.
 If you notice any of signs of serious emotional difficulties (i.e. depression, anxiety), immediately direct them to MIT Mental Health & Counseling Service or Student Support Services.